benedekfazekas/mranderson/README.md

     $ lein source-deps

-**What happens here?**

-The plugin basically retrieves the dependencies you marked (and their transitive dependencies) and builds a nested tree of directories in `target/srcdeps` directory with the retrieved files.
-It also copies the project's sources under this directory and modifies both the project source files and the dependency source files so their namespace names are all reflecting the newly created nested directory structure.

-**So far so good, but what's then?**

-Yes, this is only half way.
-Now you can of course still work with your original source tree but the plugin also provides you a built in profile which enables you to work with the munged sourcetree including your dependencies.
-For example you can (and should) run your tests with the modified source tree:
+this retrieves dependencies and creates a deeply nested directory structure for them in `target/srcdeps` directory.
+It also munges all clojure source files accordingly.
+More over it uses [Jar Jar Links](https://code.google.com/p/jarjar/) to repackage your java class files dependencies if any.

+If you don't want mranderson to repackage your java dependencies you can opt out by passing `skip-javaclass-repackage true` as a parameter to `source-deps` task.

+After that you can run your tests or your repl with:

+    $ lein with-profile +plugin.mranderson/config repl

     $ lein with-profile +plugin.mranderson/config test

-Please note the plus sign before the mranderson profile.
-This does not stop here of course you can start up your repl with the modified source tree too of course.
+note the plus sign before the leiningen profile.

+If you want to use mranderson while developing locally with the repl the source has to be modified in the target/srcdeps directory.

+When you want to release locally:

+    $ lein with-profile plugin.mranderson/config install

+to clojars:

-    $ lein with-profile +plugin.mranderson/config repl
+    $ lein with-profile +plugin.mranderson/config deploy clojars

-**Ok I can play with the modified source but how do I release?**

-The usual way only use the above mentioned built in profile when you run `jar`, `install` and friends.

-**What happens when I upgrade one of the depencies?**

-Easy: run
+If you want to change, update your dependencies just edit your `project.clj` file the usual way and run

     $ lein clean

-change your dependencies and then again
+and then again

     $ lein source-deps

 and you are good to go.

-**I deployed to clojars and my deployed jar is not mrandersoned.
-What happened?**

-As `deploy clojars` rebuilds the jar and the pom you have to use the profile here too:

-    $ lein with-profile plugin.mranderson/config deploy clojars

-otherwise an old style jar will be built and uploaded.

 **note** you should not mark clojure itself as a source dependency: there is a limit for everything.

 ## Under the hood

 There is not much magic there but simple modifing the source files as strings [tools.namespace](https://github.com/clojure/tools.namespace) style; see specially `clojure.tools.namespace.move` namespace.
 Also additionally some more source file munging is done for prefixes, some deftypes and the like.

+It also uses [Jar Jar Links](https://code.google.com/p/jarjar/) to repackage your java class files dependencies if any.

 A bit of additional magic happens when you use the built in profile: it actively switches on the leiningen middleware also built into the plugin.
 The middleware AOT compiles some clojure sources and removes dependencies marked with `^:source-deps` from the dependency list.
 So they won't show up in the generated pom file and so on.